 Fig. 9.
-Mean line-of-sight (LOS) velocity map of the descending track 170, 399 derived from 18-yr combined ERS-1/2 and Envisat time series analysis. (a) The LOS velocity map of 1992/06/17-2010/08/21 from track 170.
-The deformation gradient across the Blackwater-Little Lake fault in East California Shear Zone shows clear time-varying nature as shown by the demonstrative differential LOS displacement time series across the fault. (b) The Post-Landers LOS velocity map of 1992/06/29-1999/10/15 from track 399. (c) The post-Hector Mine LOS velocity map of 1999/10/17-2010/05/24 from track 399.
+Mean line-of-sight (LOS) velocity map of the descending tracks 170 and 399 derived from 18-yr combined ERS-1/2 and Envisat time series analysis. (a) The LOS velocity map of 1992/06/17-2010/08/21 from track 170.
+The deformation gradient across the Blackwater-Little Lake fault in East California Shear Zone shows clear time-varying nature as shown by the clear differential LOS displacement time series across the fault shown at top. (b) The Post-Landers LOS velocity map of 1992/06/29-1999/10/15 from track 399. (c) The post-Hector Mine LOS velocity map of 1999/10/17-2010/05/24 from track 399.
 The postseismic transients following the 1992/06/28 Landers and 1999/10/16 Hector Mine earthquakes are clearly seen in both space and time.
 Note that the deformation following the Hector Mine earthquake likely also includes some contribution from post-Landers deformation processes.
 Combined time series analyses from both tracks show clear long-lasting postseismic transients following the earthquakes, along with broad spatial deformation gradients introduced by such transients.